husna111/tink-her-hack-thynanana/README.md

 If you used AI tools during development, document them here for transparency:

-**Tool Used:** [e.g., GitHub Copilot, v0.dev, Cursor, ChatGPT, Claude]
+**Tool Used:** [GitHub Copilot, ChatGPT,Claude]

-**Purpose:** [What you used it for]
-- Example: "Generated boilerplate React components"
-- Example: "Debugging assistance for async functions"
+**Purpose:**
+AI tools were used as development assistants throughout the project lifecycle for:

+- Generating frontend UI components
+- Structuring Flask backend routes
+- Debugging errors and resolving integration issues
+- Designing reminder and parsing logic
-- Example: "Code review and optimization suggestions"
+- Improving code organization and documentation
+-
 **Key Prompts Used:**
 - "Create a REST API endpoint for user authentication"
 - "Debug this async function that's causing race conditions"
 - "Optimize this database query for better performance"

-**Percentage of AI-generated code:** 75%
+**Percentage of AI-generated code:**
+Approximately 70–80% of boilerplate and UI logic was AI-assisted.
 **Human Contributions:**
-- Architecture design and planning
+- System design and feature architecture
-- Custom business logic implementation
+- Backend integration and data flow logic
+- Expense tracking functionality
+- JSON data handling
+- Testing, debugging, deployment, and optimization
-- Integration and testing
+- Final refinement and project documentation
-- UI/UX design decisions

 *Note: Proper documentation of AI usage demonstrates transparency and earns bonus points in evaluation!*

 ---
 ## Team Contributions

-- [Name 1]: [Specific contributions - e.g., Frontend development, API integration, etc.]
-- [Name 2]: [Specific contributions - e.g., Backend development, Database design, etc.]
-- [Name 3]: [Specific contributions - e.g., UI/UX design, Testing, Documentation, etc.]
+- **FATHIMA HUSNA U**
+  - Project planning and feature design
+  - Backend structure setup using Flask
+  - Integration of expense logic and JSON storage
+  - Testing, debugging, and deployment
+  - Repository management using Git

+- **HANA ASHIQUE**
+  - Frontend layout design and UI refinement
+  - Feature enhancement and reminder logic integration
+  - User experience improvements
+  - Testing and validation of application flow
+  - Documentation and submission preparation
 ---

 ## License